fatihky/COVID-19-Diagnose-Tool/CONTRIBUTING.md

 - Allow multiple images
 - Retrieve Prediction Results Fast

+# Train the model with Additional Data

 # Increase Diagnose-Tool Scores and Performance
 - Design new Training Pipeline
 - Use new model with same or better performance than existing solution
 - Apply Feature Engineering for Data
 - Other type of techniques also can be used.

-- #### You can report your works & techniques with your results even if you couldn't increase scores and performances.
+ #### You can report your works & techniques with your results even if you couldn't increase scores and performances.

-# Train the model with Additional Data

 # Update README.md
 - Fix type errors